-- 1. To understand the importance of engaging in a healthy lifestyle - 2.
-To understand various health concepts - 3.
-To read and discuss various health related case studies - 4.
-To learn information share information
+- 1. To understand the definition of public health across all life stages. - 2.
+Demonstrate the use of basic epidemiological methods, such as the analysis of rates, and the definition of cases, population at risk, risk factors, incidence, prevalence, morbidity and mortality. - 3.
+To read and discuss various public health related case studies. - 4.
+To learn information share information.